 A: The recruiting process continues to evolve.
 Strategies that worked 10 years ago don’t have the same results that they once did.
 It is VITAL to put together a highlight video that showcases your talent/potential and upload it to YouTube or a similar hosting website.
 We’ve seen the best results with the videos that we create/edit from our Kornblue Showcase events.
-At every Kornblue Showcase event, PSI Videos will professionally film every FG, punt, kickoff, & long snap (the PSI Video team has staff working full-time for the Miami Dolphins, Miami Hurricanes, & several other major programs).
+At every Kornblue Showcase event, PSI Videos will professionally film every FG, punt, kickoff, and long snap (the PSI Video team has staff working full-time for the Miami Dolphins, Miami Hurricanes, and several other major programs).
 If you perform well, you will have high-definition YouTube footage to present to colleges and universities.
 CLICK HERE to view a sample Kornblue Showcase YouTube video.
 We create/edit these videos for only $100.
-It is not necessary to use us to create videos, but IT IS NECESSARY to have high quality video in order to maximize your recruiting.
+It is not necessary to use us to create videos, but IT IS necessary to have high-quality videos in order to maximize your recruiting.

 A: The video should have the best stuff first and it should not be more than 5 minutes long.
 If your most impressive highlight is a kickoff through the uprights, put that first.
 If it’s a long-distance or game-winning FG, put that first.
 College coaches receive hundreds of highlight videos each year.
 You need to give them a reason to keep watching your video by impressing them right away.
 Eliminate PAT’s and extra film time (taking steps back on kickoffs, running off the field, etc).
 The more often a highlight video is updated, the better.
 And it won’t hurt to create multiple videos.